Do Suffering Bottoms Go To Heaven?

 “A useless puppy…”

 Gyu-yeon’s sarcastic question was met with that answer, leaving him speechless.
-Naru had called himself a useless puppy with his own mouth.
-He answered with a look that said, “I don’t know anything,” so Gyu-yeon couldn’t even retort.
+He called herself a useless puppy with his own mouth.
+He answered with a look that said, “I don’t know anything,” so he couldn’t even retort.

 Naru was serious.
-He didn’t remember as a baby, but in a quiet rural village people had called him a “useless puppy.”
+He didn’t remember as an infant, but in a quiet rural village people had called himself a “useless puppy.”
 Baby Naru didn’t understand why, with his white fur, he was called that.
 Maybe he came back filthy with dirt, so people said it.
 He still wondered.

 Shaking with quiet frenzy, Gyu-yeon silently tidied the living room and headed to the kitchen.
 Along the way he dragged Naru by the scruff and set him in front of the table.
 He put him where he could see him, afraid he’d cause more trouble if left alone.